jpverkamp/blog/content/reviews/books/James Smith/Build Your Own Redis.md

 So is it work reading?
 Maybe.
 Give it a try.
 You can read it online for free and buy an epub if you find it worthwhile.

 For me though, I think the greatest thing that I got out of it was really wanting to write my own Redis!
 Albeit in Rust.
-Check it out: {{<crosslink "Cloning Redis in Rust">}}
+Check it out: [[Cloning Redis in Rust]]()